 Remember when babies were pushed in prams?
 Nursed from glass baby bottles and wore cotton diapers with sharp safety pins?

-Remember when women wore hats and white gloves to go shopping downtown?
-Taking the trolly or street car for transportation?
-The tokens used to pay for the ride?
+Remember when men wore hats and women wore white gloves to go shopping downtown?
+When street cars were the primary mode of public transportation?
+When tokens were used to pay for the ride?

 Remember when typewriters used ribbon and keys became ‘stuck’?
 When White-Out became the greatest invention ever!

-Remember when phones numbers needed to be dialed, you could chat with the operator, and there was only one ring ‘tone’?
+Remember when phones numbers needed to be dialed.
+When you could chat with the operator, and there was only one ring ‘tone’?
 When push buttons were introduced and then cell phones?

-Remember when you dressed in your best for an airplane trip, tickets were bought through ‘agents’, and three course meals were served on trays with metal utensils?
+Remember when you dressed up for air travel, tickets were bought through ‘agents’, and three course meals were served on trays with metal utensils?
 When pilots gave out wing pins to children?
 Before suitcases with wheels were introduced and the first time you went through a body scanner?

 Remember when there was no air conditioning and the ice box was filled by the iceman?
 Sleeping on the porch, fire escape or in the park?
 Remember when central air became commonplace and refrigerators first dispensed ice and water from their door?

 Here at Family Line Video we produce Legacy Videos, modern-day memories that weave a filmed interview together with family photos, documents, maps and other memorabilia.
-The result is “Moving Portrait” capturing your loved one as they recount their life story and memories – a gift your family will treasure for years to come.
+The result is “Moving Portrait” capturing you recounting your their life story and memories – a gift your family will treasure for years to come.

-To learn more capturing your parent or grandparent’s life story in a Legacy Video, visit us at FamilyLineVideo.com.
+To learn more about capturing your life story in a Legacy Video, visit us at FamilyLineVideo.com.

 Family Line Video, LLC